Alliedstrand/web-tooling/README.md

-# @alliedstrand/web-configs
+# @alliedstrand/web-tooling

-**Common formatting and linting configurations for building web apps and libraries at Alliedstrand.**
+**Common tooling and configurations for building web apps at Alliedstrand.**

 ## License